Healthcare Marketing Manual: A Comprehensive Guide to Digital Strategies, Trends and Ideas

 - Google Reviews snippet.
 A lot more information on how to get positive reviews from your patients and customers is included in this marketing manual.

 - Business category (Example: Dentist).
 Tip: You can directly edit this.
 Be concise, local and accurate.
-Click on this full list of supported medical/health categories from Google, which begin in row 103.
+Check out this full list of supported medical/health categories from Google, which begin in row 103.
 Sometimes, this renders as a Business description (Example: Dentist in Garfield Township, Michigan), which you can add and edit.

 - Suggest an edit.
 Clicking this option leads to a pop-up where users are invited to edit the listing’s name, location, hours, etc. or mark the location as closed, non-existent or a duplicate.
 Tip: If you forget to update your address after a move to a new building, people could use this feature to suggest to Google that you no longer exist.